Valuing Practice as Research

 Faculty can maintain active industry engagement knowing this work contributes to their academic standing rather than competing with it.

-The NTRO framework creates a powerful synergy with HCT's Challenge-Based Learning (CBL) model.
+The NTRO framework creates a powerful synergy with the Competency-Based Learning (CBL) model.
 When faculty practice-based research receives formal recognition, it directly enriches the learning environment, ensuring students engage with cutting-edge, industry-relevant expertise.

 Recognised Practice